Queer & Trans Resource Center

 • and more!

 Looking forward to the future, we are excited to continue fostering a culture of inclusion, joy, and equity for the 2SLGBTQIA+ community at Bellevue College.
-With our new professional staff support, the Center is eager to grow and expand the services we are able to offer in the coming years.

 The Bellevue College logo over a red heart with the text "You are welcome here" beside it